BlvckBytes/ConfigurableEmotions/README.md

     messagesOneSender: # Layout equals to that of messageSelfSender
     messagesOneReceiver: # Layout equals to that of messageSelfSender
     messagesOneBroadcast: # Layout equals to that of messageSelfSender
+    messageOneDiscord: # Omit to not send a message to discord

     # Played the emotion at multiple other players (not all; as determined by maximumNumberOfTargets)